Everything you need to know about using the Disney Virtual Queue at Walt Disney World!

 Do I have to have a Park Pass to join a Virtual Queue?

-You might be wondering if you need a Park Pass for the park in which the attraction is located when joining a Virtual Queue.
+However, if you are an Annual Passholder, you WILL need a Park Pass for the park in which the attraction is located to join a Virtual Queue.

-For the 1 pm time, you don’t need a Park Pass but you DO need to be located in the park in which the attraction is located (or have visited it already that morning).
+For the 1 pm time, you don’t need a Park Pass but you DO need to be located in the park in which the attraction is located.

 Do You Have To Be In The Park To Join?